Osprey Poco LT Review

 The storage on the Poco LT is only average, with some options offering significantly more and others less storage.

 This pack has a larger lower compartment and a medium-sized compartment higher up on the pack.
 The lower compartment has a large zippered opening.
 It is easy to get things in and out, and the zippers run smoothly.
 It does not include any interior organization, so you will be searching for smaller items you place inside.
-The upper compartment has the same smooth zipper, but the opening is not as wide, so it is better suited to flat items like diapers, wipes, and sunscreen.
+The upper compartment has the same smooth zipper, but the opening is not as wide, so it is better suited to flat items like diapers, wipes, and sunscreen for your baby.
 The smaller size means less fishing around to find what you need.

-The waistband on the Poco LT has 2 pockets; one medium-sized pocket on either side of the buckle.
-Both pockets have elastic closures, and it is easy to get things in and out.
+The waistband on the Poco LT has two pockets, one medium-sized pocket on either side of the buckle.
+Both pockets have elastic closures, and getting things in and out is easy.
 We didn't experience anything falling out during testing, and the mesh fit our iPhone X without a problem.

 The canopy and hydration bladder both have their own dedicated pockets, which is good for keeping things organized and prevents using valuable space for these accessories.
 The hydration pack hangs on a loop inside the pocket, and the pocket sits between the child seat and the back padding.